 7. Consider External Factors:

-External forces will always play a role in forecasting.
+External forces will always play arole in forecasting.

 - Research the availability of qualified candidates in your area.